-Normality test of pre e and post performance test Tests of Normality
+Normality test of pre and post performance test Tests of Normality a.
+Lilliefors Significance Correction

-Tests of Normality

-Shapiro-Will k
+Shapiro-Wil k

 Statistic df Sig.

 Pre-performance test .951 30 .176

 Post-performance test .954 30 .218

-^{.} This is a lower bound of the true significance.
+.
+This is a lower bound of the true significance.